How to Buy the Best Ham Radio Base Stations

 But there’s a catch.

-As you think of your ideal transmitter’s power output in relation to coverage, you’ll have to ensure that your power source is enough to fit its needs as well.
+As you think of your ideal transmitter’s power output about coverage, you’ll have to ensure that your power source is enough to fit its needs as well.

 Usually, a high power HF unit that requires at least 13 amps power supply will kill your car battery in 25-30 minutes not unless there is a low power setting.
 As such, you may want to connect it directly to a wall socket.